PinoNoir/cds-design-tokens/README.md

 ```

 ## Project structure
-The project is made of these files and folders:
+Project file and folder structure:

-* `/tokens` contains the design tokens input files (in JSON format)
+* `/tokens` contains the design token input files (in JSON format)
 * `/dist` contains the generated output files (in different formats for the web including: Javascript, CSS, & SCSS)
 * `build.js` is the script used to generate the output files